Levator veli palatini muscle

 Levator veli palatini runs anteriorly to salpingopharyngeus and medially to the upper aspect of superior pharyngeal constrictor muscle.
 Ascending pharyngeal artery that supplies the soft palate is located in the narrow space between the superior constrictor and levator veli palatini muscles.

-The superior part of the muscle lies posteromedial to tensor veli palatini muscle and lateral to tubal tonsils and cartilaginous part of pharyngotympanic tube.
+The superior part of the muscle lies posteromedial to tensor veli palatini muscle and lateral to tubal tonsils and cartilaginous part of auditory tube.
 The distal part of the muscle separates the palatopharyngeus muscle into two layers, through which it reaches its insertion.

 Do you find it difficult to memorize over 600 muscles?
 Ease your learning, save time and review efficiently for your upcoming anatomy exam using Kenhub's muscle anatomy and reference charts!